DEAR MAYO CLINIC: Why does it seem that suicide tends to run in families? Does it have anything to do with genetics?

 If you or a loved one are concerned about your risk for suicide, or if you’ve had suicidal thoughts, talk to a mental health professional.
 To help you find ways to break the cycle that leads to suicidal thoughts, he or she can work with you to treat any psychiatric illness that may be present and help you understand the process you’re going through when you turn to the possibility of suicide.

-If you are in a suicide crisis or emotional distress, the National Suicide Prevention Lifeline provides free, confidential emotional support 24/7 at 1-800-273-8255 (toll-free). — Dr. Brian Palmer, Psychiatry and Psychology, Mayo Clinic, Rochester, Minnesota
+If you are in a suicide crisis or emotional distress, the Suicide & Crisis Lifeline provides free, confidential emotional support 24/7 by dialing 988. — Dr. Brian Palmer, Psychiatry and Psychology, Mayo Clinic, Rochester, Minnesota